 Abstract – Children can then move on to an abstract approach using numbers and key concepts with confidence.

-The English curriculum covers the National curriculum; themes for writing are often from the topics below.
 There are daily English lessons.
+Themes for writing are often from the topics below.
 Children read regularly in guided groups with an adult.
 There are also opportunities for children to read individually.
 Phonics lessons are taught at least four times a week.

 Our phonics teaching follows the phases in the Primary National Strategy document called Letters and Sounds.
 We use a very active approach to the teaching of phonics.
 The lessons use the good practice from the Knowledge Transfer Centre (KTC) Leicester.

 Our reading books are levelled according to the Reading Recovery Levels.
 This means that the selection of books can be finely tuned following assessment of the child’s stage of reading.
 The books come from a number of schemes and sources including Reading Recovery, Oxford Reading Tree, Engage Literacy and Read Write Inc.

 We aim to provide a stimulating and exciting curriculum, to challenge and develop the children’s knowledge and skills, building on their previous learning.
 Much of the Year One and Year Two curriculum is taught under the following topic headings:

 |2017 - 2018||2018-2019|